PTyszkowski/Image-Recognition/README.md

 Introductiion

 Problem: reconaizing cloaths icons from Fashion MNIST dataset.
 Its a data set with 60,000 train examples and 10,000 test examples sized 28x28 pixels.
-Each icon belongs to one class of ['T-shirt/top', 'Trouser', 'Pullover', 'Dress', 'Coat','Sandal', 'Shirt', 'Sneaker', 'Bag', 'Ankle boot']
+Each icon belongs to one class from ['T-shirt/top', 'Trouser', 'Pullover', 'Dress', 'Coat','Sandal', 'Shirt', 'Sneaker', 'Bag', 'Ankle boot']

 Methods